QuillCloud/Keyword-and-Concept-Search/README.txt

 (4) Transform word to lower case.
 Use Porter2Stemmer::stem(external library function) to get the words’ stem.

-(5) There is a stopword list, contain 121 stop words(already do Porter2Stemmer::stem process), if the words in this list, drop these words.
+(5) There is a stopword list, contain 100 stop words(already do Porter2Stemmer::stem process), if the words in this list, drop these words.
-    reference: http://www.ranks.nl/stopwords (Default English stopwords list)

 (6) Use a map to store the information of current file, map the words to frequency of words in current file.
     The words in other files which already read but not in current file are also stored in this map, but the frequence is 0.